cdhorn515/finalprojectrunninglog/README.md

  User stories:

+ As an admin I want to see the demographics of users who are signed up for my site to help determine features to be added.

  As a visitor I want to see routes that have been made public by users so I can find places to run locally when visiting the area without having to sign up for an account.